karthikeysaxena2507/Socialites/README.md

 7. Users can customize their profile page as they want by adding a profile picture and writing a suitable Bio.
 8. Users can also chat with other users in real time, either personally or by creating a room and sharing that roomID.
 9. Search option, sound effects and many filters have been added to provide good user experience.
 10. For a quick look, Users can also take a tour of the website by logging in as a guest.
-They can also check the "remember me" option to login once for 7 days.
+11. Users can also check the "remember me" option to login once for 7 days.
+12. Users can also see which other users are online in a group or a personal chat.

 ## Technical Features: